Zimbelstern/kodi-addon-rp-podcasts/README.md

 ### If you can't wait
 - Download the github repository as a zip archive.
-- Extract the folder plugin.audio.rp-podcasts to your Kodi add-on directory.
+- Extract the archive into a folder plugin.audio.rp-podcasts to your Kodi add-on directory.
 - Enable the plugin in Kodi's add-on settings.